linkareti/rec-project/rec.am/readme.txt

-=== Linkare - Paulo Zenida ===
+=== Moodle integration ===

-This project still has several problems, namely:

-1 - The webservices client is not generated using the maven axis plugin but through eclipse (check this out, later).
-2 - The number of webservices invocations should be decreased.
-But, to do so, we will probably need to change the PHP code from the wspp package from which this project largely depends on.
-That project was checked out from the following location and installed in the moodle home directory:
+This project is integrated with a Moodle through Webservices.
+To do so, simply install a Moodle together with the wspp patch:

 host: 				es.cvs.moodle.org
 user: 				anonymous